-2.23 Explain the term 'shareholder value'.
+2.27 What is meant by the term 'shareholder value'?

 The view that holds that the purpose of the corporation is to maximise shareholder wealth.
 Shareholders are the owners of the entity and it is through this ownership and their legal standing in relation to their rights and responsibilities that have traditionally seen shareholders as the primary focus in business decision making.